up

 Resident Income

-Total personal income refers to the sum of wage and salary income and non-wage income, which includes transfer payments, proprietor's income, and dividends/interest/rental income, but excludes capital gains.
+Total personal income refers to the sum of wage and salary income and non-wage income, which includes transfer payments, proprietor's income, dividends/interest/rental income, but excludes capital gains.
 Total personal income and its components are key factors for income tax revenues and the forecast growth in that revenue source.

-1Non-wage income is the sum of proprietor's income, supplements to wages and salaries, transfer receipts, dividends/interest/rents, and adjustment for residence, less contributions for government social insurance.
+1Non-wage income is the sum of proprietor's income, supplements to wages and salaries, transfer receipts, dividends/interest/rents, adjustment for residence, less contributions for government social insurance.

 Residential Real Estate